-The Department of Public Works periodically conducts hydrant flushing to remove built-up rust and sediment from the water system.
+The Department of Public Works periodically conducts hydrant flushing to remove built-up rust and sediment from the water distribution system.

 Next scheduled flushing

-Flushing signs will be placed throughout neighborhoods to alert you of when an area is to be flushed.
+Blue Hydrant Flushing signs will be placed throughout neighborhoods to alert you of when an area is to be flushed.
 Flushing begins at the Water Treatment Plant (79 Park St - near intersection of Water St and Park St) and proceeds outward.
 Crews usually progress towards the north part of the Village first and once complete, crews progress south.

 Keep up with the progress of crews as they work through the Village by viewing the progression map below to best determine when your area will be flushed, or call 708-503-7702.